Telling residents about our service

 Resident information sheet

-This information sheet can be given to residents to explain our role in more detail and the help we can provide at different stages of the complaints process.
+Give this information sheet to residents to explain our role in more detail and the help we offer at different stages of a complaint.

 Information for residents (PDF) (opens in a new tab)